What Bulimia Does to Your Teeth

 During the treatment of your eating disorder, it may take a while to control the episodes of induced vomiting.
 To minimise damage done by stomach acid during episodes of vomiting, rinse your mouth with baking soda mixed in water.
 You also should rinse with a mouthwash containing .05 percent fluoride, which your dentist dental professional can prescribe recommend.
 Don't brush your teeth immediately after vomiting because stomach acid weakens tooth enamel and brushing can cause erosion of the enamel.
 When you do brush, use a toothpaste that contains fluoride.
 Fluoride helps strengthen teeth.

 To help dry mouth, drink water to keep your mouth moist.
 There are also saliva replacements your dentist can prescribe.
 Your dentist dental professional can prescribe recommend daily fluoride treatments with prescription extra-strength rinses, or gels or pastes.
-You may also find that using a rinse such as Colgate Dry Mouth Relief will help.

 Effects of Bulimia on Teeth